Red Republic of Caulonia: End

 Before the arrival of police forces from Reggio Calabria, a group of "Caulonists" led by Ilario Bava entered in the house of priest Gennaro Amato (an old acquaintance of mayor Cavallaro when he was in seminary) and killed him.

-Cavallaro realized the seriousness of the event and persuaded his men to turn themselves to police on the next morning, but nonetheless the situation got worse and the news of the homicide was spread quickly in all Italy.
-For a few days, the alliance of anti-fascist forces was menaced by liberals who would leave the majority if communist leader Palmiro Togliatti did not condemned the facts of Caulonia, however the national PCI promptly disapproved the acts of Caulonists.
+Cavallaro realized the seriousness of the event and persuaded his men to turn themselves in to police on the next morning, but nonetheless the situation got worse and the news of the homicide was spread quickly in all Italy.
+For a few days, the alliance of anti-fascist forces was menaced by liberals who would leave the majority if communist leader Palmiro Togliatti did not condemn the acts of Caulonia, however the national PCI promptly disapproved the acts of Caulonists.

 PCI Secretary for Reggio Calabria province, Eugenio Musolino and Prefetto Piolo convinced Cavallaro to interrupt the insurrection and give weapons in exchange for the clemency for rioters.
 Cavallaro described the chaotic situation as follows:

 The insurrection, as never seen before in Calabria, with the centre in Caulonia, has stopped after achieving a superb satisfaction.
 There is only one dead.
 Fascists and reactionaries, all of them has understood the stop.